-The Student Disability Service (SDS) supports students with dyslexia, mental health issues and students on the autistic spectrum, as well as those who have physical and sensory impairments.
+The Disability and Learning Support Service supports students with dyslexia, mental health issues and students on the autistic spectrum, as well as those who have physical and sensory impairments.

 An advisor will be happy to meet with you and discuss possible learning support which may include adjustments and specific examination arrangements.
-The SDS Advisor can:
+The advisor can:

 - assist you with an application for Disabled Students' Allowance